 Three sorts of actions are required if such reductions are to be achieved.
 First, there is energy efficiency.
-Very approximately one third of energy employed in buildings (domestic commercial), one third in transport and one third by industry.
+Very approximately one third of energy is employed in buildings (domestic and commercial), one third in transport and one third by industry.
 Means are available to double the efficiency of energy use in all three sectors, in many cases with significant savings in cost.
 Secondly, a wide variety of non-fossil fuel sources of energy are available for development and exploitation, for instance, biomass (including waste), solar power (both photovoltaic and thermal), hydro, wind, wave, tidal and geothermal energy.
-Thirdly, there are possibilities sequestering carbon that would otherwise enter the atmosphere either through the planting of forests or by pumping underground (e.g. in oil and gas fields).
-The opportunities for industry for innovation, development and investment in all these areas is content/uploads/Paris2015.pdf (accessed 26 July 2018)
+Thirdly, there are possibilities for sequestering carbon that would otherwise enter the atmosphere either through the planting of forests or by pumping underground (e.g. in oil and gas fields).
+The opportunities for industry for innovation, development and investment in all these areas is large.
+Technology Transfer from developed to developing countries is also vital if energy growth in developing countries is going to proceed in a sustainable way.